Intermingling: Networking

 Personal networks and business networks are the social circles individuals find themselves within that are made up of strong and weak ties.
 The goal of these networks is to exchange information, act upon new opportunities, and have personal gain from the relationship.
 Intermingling has been known to enhance individuals' networking practices as heterophily is said to make people more successful through them being able to receive new information from weak ties.
 This conclusion comes from the observation of those who are perceived to be privileged and unprivileged (based on race, class, and gender) and how much in comparison to the other each group intermingles thus creating weak ties.
 The unprivileged groups (i.e. women, minorities, and lower classes) tend to be in small cliques with a very limited amount of weak ties meaning that their access to new opportunities and information is also limited.
 These groups have been known to only interact with each other causing information to be trapped within their own circle and no new information to enter into the circle.
 In Stanley Milgram's Small World Problem this breach in the spread of new information is described as group inbreeding.

 Relationship diffusion

-According to Mark Granovetter in his work the Strength of Weak Ties, intermingling is necessary in gaining access to new opportunities and personal gain as weak ties increase an individuals exposure to new information.
+According to Mark Granovetter in his work the Strength of Weak Ties, intermingling is necessary in gaining access to new opportunities and personal gain as weak ties increase an individual's exposure to new information.
 Additionally, Granovetter's work found that information diffuses (spreads) more quickly and further when the network is made up of weak ties and bridges (individuals who connect two strangers).
 This is benefiting to individuals as information usually contain information on employment, business opportunities, and new ventures.